Isomorphism Spectra and Computably Composite Structures: An infinite base structure

 \subsection{An isomorphism spectrum that is not finitely generated}

-Recall that we say that an isomorphism spectrum is \emph{finitely generated} if it is equal to the upward closure of a finite set of Turing degrees.
-We apply Theorem~\ref{ThmB} to results of Thomason~\cite{Tho71} to construct an isomorphism spectrum that is not finitely generated.
+Recall that we say that an isomorphism spectrum is \emph{finitely generated} if it is equal to the upward-closure of a finite set of Turing degrees.
+We apply Theorem~\ref{thm:comp unions} to results of Thomason~\cite{Tho71} to construct an isomorphism spectrum that is not finitely generated.

 We will consider the computable copies $(\omega,<_X)$ of $(\omega,<)$ from Example~\ref{exmp:lt} that encode \ce sets $X\subseteq\omega$.
 Recall that for each \ce set $X$, there is a unique isomorphism $f:(\omega,<)\cong(\omega,<_X)$ and $f\equiv_T X$.